sergedesmedt/BoostrapDeconstructed/TheBootstrap4GridDeconstructed.md

 Although I defined this above for the .col-md-4 specifier, the same is used for all others like .col, .col-1, ..., .col-lg-1, etc...

-There is already a difference her: we explicitly set the column width to 100%
+There is already a difference here: we explicitly set the column width to 100%

 Next is the variational part, driven by the responsive breakpoints: